1982, Janine: Literary significance & criticism

 On the first hardback and paperback editions, Gray wrote that "This already dated novel is set inside the head of an ageing, divorced, alcoholic, insomniac supervisor of security installations who is tippling in the bedroom of a small Scottish hotel.
 Though full of depressing memories and propaganda for the Conservative Party it is mainly a sadomasochistic fetishistic fantasy.
 Even the arrival of God in the later chapters fails to elevate the tone.
 Every stylistic excess and moral defect which critics conspired to ignore in the author's first books, Lanark and Unlikely Stories, Mostly, is to be found here in concentrated form."
 In a 2000 interview, Gray said "When writing the pornographic parts of 1982, Janine I was deliberately shocking myself.
 Though I think it my best novel I cannot now reread it - I'm back to being as old fashioned as I was before imagining it."

 1982, Janine polarised critics like few other novels in modern literary history.
 The paperback edition of the novel concludes with an appendix of criticism of the work, both for and against.
 Critics praising the work included Jonathan Baumbach in The New York Times ("1982 Janine has a verbal energy, an intensity of vision") and William Boyd in the Times Literary Supplement ("His style is limpid and classically elegant").
 The Boyd quotation is juxtaposed with one from Paul Ableman in The Literary Review criticising the "irritating mannerisms".
 Peter Levi on the BBC called the book "Radioactive hogwash", while Joe Ambrose of the Irish Sunday Tribune (who has expressed virulently critical views on many of Gray's books) called the author "a vainglorious lout" and "a profoundly reactionary penman".
 J.A.
 McArdle, in the Irish Independent wrote: "I have read reviews of these books which makes me suspect that the commentators had never read them.
 1982, Janine is not pornography but a thoughtful and sad study of the human predicament; to be trapped in a world where the little man, woman or country will always be exploited by the big bullies."

 In an introduction to the 2003 Canongate Classic edition, Will Self argues that the controversial pornographic fantasies illustrate McLeish's repression of his past real love affairs, reflect his reactionary political stance, and show the effects of his childhood experiences.
 McLeish's linking of sex with the idea of "homecoming" originates in his difficult relationship with his mother.

 Self also notes the significance of the title, 1982 being "a point at which Scotland could be said to have reached just one of its many nadirs".
 This lowpoint included the destruction of the coal industry which had employed McLeish's father, under a Conservative government of which McLeish is a supporter.

-Dave Langford reviewed Mantissa for White Dwarf #55, and stated that "God and several SF themes make guest appearances, and there's a chapter of the most boggling typography since early Alfred Bester.
+Dave Langford reviewed 1982, Janine for White Dwarf #55, and stated that "God and several SF themes make guest appearances, and there's a chapter of the most boggling typography since early Alfred Bester.
 This one knocked me flat."